MicrosoftDocs/Advertising-docs/BingAds/bingads-11/bulk-service/expanded-text-ad.md

     // ExpandedTextAd object of the Campaign Management service.
     ExpandedTextAd = new ExpandedTextAd
     {
+        // 'Ad Format Preference' column header in the Bulk file AdFormatPreference = "All",
         // 'Mobile Final Url' column header in the Bulk file FinalMobileUrls = new[] {
             // Each Url is delimited by a semicolon (;) in the Bulk file